Baramati

-Baramati ([baːɾamət̪iː]) is a city, a tehsil and a municipal council in Pune district in the state of Maharashtra, India.
-The city is about 100 km (62 miles) southeast of the city of Pune and about 250 km from Mumbai.
+Baramati (बारामती) is a city, tehsil, and municipal council in Pune district of the Indian state of Maharashtra.
+It is located approximately 100 km southeast of Pune and about 250 km from Mumbai.

 Population

-The population of Baramati taluka as per the census of 2011 is 429,600.
-However, the population of Baramati city in 2011 was 54,415.
+According to the 2011 Census, the population of Baramati taluka was 4,29,600 while the population of Baramati city was 54,415.

 Economy

-Industries in Baramati vary from textile to dairy and food products.
-Similarly, there are many foreign companies in Baramati like Piaggio, Ferrero and Dynamix Dairy, Baramati.
+Industries in Baramati vary from textiles to dairy and food products.
+Similarly, there are also many foreign companies in Baramati like Piaggio, Ferrero and Dynamix Dairy.
 The oldest plant in Baramati MIDC is the Kalyani Steels.
 Likewise, recent additions to the list of industries are Bharat Forge, Ferrero Rocher, Bauli India and Barry Callebaut India.
 Baramati and surrounding areas mostly depend on agriculture as the main source of income.
 The land in the region is moderately irrigated because of the Nira Left Canal irrigation from the Veer Dam.
 Nira River and Karha River also provide direct irrigation water to the farms.

-Drinking water is also sourced from this canal.
-Additionally, Municipal Council also receives drinking water from Ujjani Dam through a pipeline.

 The main crops include Sugarcane, Grapes, Jowar, Cotton, and Wheat.
 Grapes and Sugar are exported from here.
 There is a huge marketplace for cotton and food grains in the city.

 As the main crop of Baramati is sugarcane, there are three co-operative sugar factories viz.
 The Someshwar Co-operative Sugar Factory in Someshwarnagar.
 Shri Chhatrapati Co-operative Sugar Factory, in Bhavaninagar (Indapur).
 And The Malegaon Co-operative Sugar Factory in Malegaon.

 Apart from agriculture, Baramati is home to a lot of industries which range from Steel Processing to Winemaking.

 Baramati is home to the three-wheeler plant of the Italian company Piaggio.
 The construction of a two-wheeler plant is completed, and 150,000 Vespa scooters are produced annually with the initial investment.

 Baramati uses 800 hectares of land as MIDC (Maharashtra Industrial Development Corporation) Industrial Area along Baramati-Bhigwan Road, 5 km outside the town's municipal limits.
 Baramati MIDC has several major companies like Bharat Forge Ltd, ISMT Limited, Imsofer, Senvion, Schreiber Dynamix Dairies Ltd., Piaggio Vehicles Private Limited, Godfrey Phillips, and is home to many small-scale industries.

 Baramati MIDC has a Baramati Hi-Tech Textile Park Ltd., set up over a sprawling 60 acres of land which houses small domestic garment manufacturers, consisting of a comprehensive group of textile-oriented units specializing in functions such as garment-making, Apparel Printing & Packaging, Home Furnishing, Embroidery and Technical textile within the Textile Park.
 It also has a series of smaller units available as ancillary support units.

 Baramati has an airstrip near MIDC.